daveshaheen/sandbox/dotnet/rates/README.md

 Logs are stored in Docker /app/logs directory on a persistent volume.

-If you have dotnet installed the run the following from the csproj directory.
+If you have dotnet installed the run the following from the App directory.

     dotnet restore